Souvikdas040/contact-form/README.md

 --------
 Responsive Design: The contact form adapts seamlessly to various screen sizes, ensuring a consistent user experience across devices.
 Client-Side Validation: JavaScript is used for real-time validation, providing instant feedback to users as they fill out the form.
 Server-Side Handling: Form submissions are processed on the server side using PHP.
-Data is securely sent to my email.
+Data is securely sent to your email.

 Getting Started
 ---------------